 Visit the Harar Jugol wall

-Believed to be built somewhere between the 13th and 16th century, this thick, 5 metres high and 3.5 km long wall was built to keep away the rising migration of the Oromo people.
+Believed to be built somewhere between the 13th and 16th century, this thick, 5 metre high and 3.5km long wall was built as a fortress surrounding the ancient city.

 This fascinating wall once had five gates: Shoa Gate, Buda Gate, Sanga Gate, Erer Gate and Fallana Gate, each providing five pathways into five different quarters of the city.